jk1dd/voluntellme/README.md

 ## Additional information

 - This project was managed with [Pivotal Tracker](https://www.pivotaltracker.com/).
 - This is my first [React](https://facebook.github.io/react/) project, spun up with [Create React App](https://github.com/facebookincubator/create-react-app), and the first time I have used the [Google Maps API](https://developers.google.com/maps/).
 I also had the chance to use the [React Router](https://github.com/ReactTraining/react-router) and [React Google Maps](https://github.com/tomchentw/react-google-maps) libraries, and test with [Jest](https://facebook.github.io/jest/) and [Enzyme](https://github.com/airbnb/enzyme).
+For fun, I also deployed it to [Amazon s3](https://aws.amazon.com/s3/).
 - I have made an attempt to focus on accessibility in structure and design, testing with a screen reader, analyzing with [aXe](https://www.deque.com/products/axe/), and ensuring all relevant elements are included in the tab cycle.

 ## Attributions